Elmore-Portfolio/Resume_Static_Site/README.md

 2) Create a domain name utilizing Route 53 to use for the website

-3) Deploy the static website utilizing CloudFront and setup SSL/HTTPS
+3) Deploy the static website utilizing CloudFront and setup SSL/HTTPS certificates

+    a) Utilize AWS Certification Manager for the TLS

+    b) Utilize Cloudfront to attach the TLS certificate to, and point to the S3 bucket aka the website

 ## Issues that needed to be resolved: